-SCons will work with any version of Python from 1.5.2 or later.
-If you need to install Python and have a choice, we recommend using the most recent Python 2.5 version available.
-Python 2.5 has significant improvements that help speed up the performance of SCons.
+SCons will work with any version of Python from 2.4 or later.
+If you need to install Python and have a choice, we recommend using the most recent Python version available.
+Newer Pythons have significant improvements that help speed up the performance of SCons.